The tennis forehand is one of the most effective weapons in most tennis players’ arsenal.

 Ok, we have made it this far.
 Allow me to offer some of my best forehand tips and tricks:

-- Change It Up: I’ve always had a nice forehand, but it wasn’t because it was overly powerful.
+I’ve always had nice tennis forehand technique, but it wasn’t because it was overly powerful.
 Instead, I always tried to experiment with angles, directions, and speed.
 Of course, this will result in your opponent feeling lost as he can’t seem to figure out your pattern, which is a significant advantage.
 So make sure you’re practicing every kind of forehand that piques your interest!